Ian Neilson: Deputy Mayor of Cape Town

 At the national and provincial elections on 22 April 2009, the DA won a majority in the Western Cape Provincial Parliament.
 Helen Zille was elected as Premier of the Western Cape Province and ceased to be the Executive Mayor of Cape Town.
 In the aftermath of these changes, Dan Plato was elected by the Council as the new Executive Mayor and the composition of the city's multi-party government was changed.
 Neilson was elected by the Council as Executive Deputy Mayor on 27 May 2009.
 He retained the Finance portfolio and chairmanship of the city's 2010 FIFA World Cup committee.

+Neilson oversaw the construction of the new Cape Town Stadium at Green Point, that served as the venue for the FIFA World Cup.
+He also held oversight over the Stadium Company as well as the Cape Town Convention Centre Company, for much of his time as Deputy Mayor.

 The 2011 Local Government Election saw the Democratic Alliance returned to office with an improved vote share.
 It won 61% of the total vote.
 Neilson was returned as a Proportional List Councillor.
-The new Mayor, Patricia de Lille, nominated him to retain the posts of Deputy Mayor and Mayoral Committee Member for Finance.
+He was reelected by the Council as Deputy Mayor and the Mayor reappointed him as the Mayoral Committee Member for Finance.

 After the 2016 Local Government election when the Cape Town City Council reconvened, he was re-elected to a third term as Deputy Mayor of Cape Town.
-Councillor Johannes van der Merwe succeeded him as Mayoral Committee Member for Finance.

 On 8 May 2018, the Democratic Alliance ceased Mayor Patricia de Lille's party membership, effectively removing her as Mayor of Cape Town and councillor with immediate effect.
-Speaker of the Cape Town City Council, Dirk Smith, appointed Neilson to serve as acting Mayor until a new Mayor was set to be elected.
-De Lille told the various media outlets that she would be approaching the court to have her removal suspended.
-Also, de Lille rejected an offer the Democratic Alliance to keep the position of Cape Town Mayor temporarily open while the parties discuss the matter in court.
-Neilson was supposed to be appointing his interim Mayoral Committee, but the decision was delayed to May 14.
-On the same day, the Western Cape High Court ruled to reinstate de Lille as Mayor.

-On 5 August 2018, De Lille announced that she would be resigning as Mayor on 31 October 2018, after months of infighting.
+Neilson served ex-officio as acting Mayor until a new Mayor was set to be elected.
 Neilson declared his candidacy for the post, but subsequently lost to former Cape Town Mayor, Dan Plato.

-On 31 October 2018, Patricia de Lille resigned as Mayor.
-Neilson was immediately announced as acting Mayor of Cape Town.
-He served until Dan Plato was elected.
-Neilson will not be returning as deputy mayor of Cape Town after the 2021 municipal election.
-He will be an ordinary councillor.
+He remained as Deputy Mayor for the rest of the term of office, during which Plato reappointed him as Mayoral Committee member for Finance.

+Neilson's 15-year term as Mayoral Committee Member for Finance saw a strong improvement in the City's financial position.
+It moved from a near-insolvent position in 2006 with adverse audit opinions, to a well-funded and growing cashflow position and clean audits.
+He initiated city borrowings on the South African Bond Market.
+The financial position of the City enabled it to constantly grow the capital budget and expenditure on repairs and maintenance of city assets.

+At the 2021 election, due to term limits, Neilson could not serve a further term as Deputy Mayor, having already exceeded the two terms of office permitted (his initial two years in the office, having started after the start of the term, did not count towards the term limit).

+Neilson was reelected as a Proportional List City Councillor in the 2021 municipal election.
+He has served the term as the Chairman of the Water and Sanitation Portfolio Committee, the Chairman of the Planning Appeals Advisory Panel and the Chairman of the Disciplinary Committee.